clydebuilt1974/TryHackMe/Junior Penetration Tester/Privilege Escalation/Linux Privilege Escalation.md

   * `ofs.c` file contains the C source code that will be compiled into the executable file.
   * `-o` option specifies the output file name, which in this case is `ofs`.
  * Type `./ofs` to run the compiled executable file.
-* Verify that root privilege has been gained.
+7. Verify that root privilege has been gained.
 ```
 # id
 uid=0(root) gid=0(root) groups=0(root),1001(karen)
 ```

 ## Privilege Escalation: Sudo
-* Under some conditions system administrators may need to give regular users some flexibility on their privileges.
+* System administrators may need to give regular users some flexibility on their privileges.
 * Check current root privileges using `sudo -l` command.
 * [GTFOBins](https://gtfobins.github.io/) provides information on how a user with sudo rights on a program can abuse it.
   * E.g. user has sudo rights on `nmap` command.